Working With Files and Directories

 The second line defines a new command

-that give a “long listing” of the directory contents (-l
+llthat give a “long listing” of the directory contents (-l) including the hidden files (-a), also using colors. -

 The third defines

-to give a long listing of the last 10 files or directories to have been changed.
-This actually uses two commands and pipes the result of thels
+ltto give a long listing of the last 10 files or directories to have been changed.
+This actually uses two commands and pipes the result of thelscommand into theheadcommand using the pipe|.
+Pipes are a powerful way to chain commands together into sophisticated operations.

-command (Note that a logging out and back in again will also achieve this because bash runs the contents of the .bashrc
+Save the file.
+The changes will not take effect in your current shell until you re-execute the commands in the .bashrc file.
+You do this with the source command (Note that a logging out and back in again will also achieve this because bash runs the contents of the .bashrc file at each launch):

 $ source .bashrc